CodeWithJeet1204/Localsearch/README.md

-# Localy User
+# Localsearch

-Localy User is a SaaS (Software as a Service) application designed to help users discover nearby shops, products, services, and events effortlessly.
+Localsearch is a SaaS (Software as a Service) application designed to help users discover nearby shops, products, services, and events effortlessly.
 With its intuitive interface and comprehensive features, users can explore, interact, and stay updated with everything available in their local vicinity.

 ## Features